AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: manage-your-work-workfront-proof
-title: View the Progress and Status of a Proof in Workfront Proof
+title: View the Progress and Status of a Proof in [!DNL Workfront] Proof
 description: Proof progress indicates the work done on a proof from the time you send the proof to reviewers to the time they make a decision on the proof.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 8fd85595-1403-490e-9d52-2ba5b01457b7
 ---
-# View the Progress and Status of a Proof in Workfront Proof
+# View the Progress and Status of a Proof in [!DNL Workfront] Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Understanding Proof Progress